-- 9. For human biomonitoring for prenatal exposure in the general population the following biomarkers are recommended: - Total mercury in maternal scalp hair (3 cm hair strand from the scalp, to measure exposure during the 3rd trimester), and - Total mercury in cord blood recent exposure to methyl mercury. - 10.
-Maternal scalp hair is a preferable biological matrix to assess prenatal exposure.
-Cord blood can be an alternative matrix to hair.
-Human samples collected in approximately 5-year intervals are feasible for human biomonitoring surveys considering the aim to identify statistically significant differences as well as the time such studies take to implement (including adaptation of the master protocol to local circumstances, local ethical approval, training of staff etc.).
+- 9. For human biomonitoring for exposure in the general population the following biomarkers should be used in the Global Monitoring Report: - Total mercury in scalp hair (3 cm hair strand from the scalp, to measure exposure during the 3rd trimester), or - Total mercury in blood recent exposure to methyl mercury. - 10.
+Maternal scalp hair is the preferable biological matrix to assess human exposure.
+Blood and cord blood can be the alternative matrixes to hair.
+Human samples collected in approximately 5- year intervals are feasible for human biomonitoring surveys considering the aim to identify statistically significant differences as well as the time such studies take to implement (including adaptation of the master protocol to local circumstances, local ethical approval, training of staff etc.).
 Human samples should be accompanied by a series of attributes, e.g. age, gender as well as social/habitual information e.g. fish consumption pattern, economic level, etc. - 11.
-It might be useful to coordinate the sample collection with the survey activities under the Stockholm Convention as the one ethical approval could be used. - 12.
+It might be useful to coordinate the sample collection with the survey activities under the Stockholm Convention in order to promote synergies and as the one ethical approval could be used. - 12.
 The Global Mercury Assessment 2018 identified currently available data on mercury exposure in national human biomonitoring programmes, longitudinal birth cohort studies and cross-sectional information in specific populations including high exposure groups.
-These activities should be continued to provide a long-term information for subsequent effectiveness evaluation.
+These activities should be continued by Parties and others to provide a long-term information for subsequent effectiveness evaluation.